tIoImIcIaItI/Meet-Up-Event-Planner/README.md

 All users see the same data.
 There is no error handling for authentication failures due to invalid user credentials (or password reset, etc.).
 - There is no input for specifying a user avatar image source.
-- Deep-linking (routing) into the SPA's content or state is not supported.
+- Deep-linking (routing) into the SPA's content or state, is not supported.

 ## Attributions